Putting Members’ Interests First: insurance reforms

 Rest easy knowing that you’re protected in case of serious illness, injury or death.

-Insurance paid for through your super account means you don’t feel the pain of paying for it each month.
-The fees are automatically taken from your super payments.
+The insurance premiums are paid through your super account, which means you don’t feel the pain of paying for cover each month out of your take-home pay.

 Our bargaining power enables us to negotiate competitive fees for our members – which means you’re paying less for your level of cover than if you were to buy insurance yourself outside of super.
 What’s more, as we are a profit-to-member super fund, you only pay for what it costs to provide the insurance cover.